rpotru/az-140/Basics01.md

 - PaaS - We are responsible for server configurations and scaling etc. Ex: Azure app Service, Azure CDN
 - SaaS - Not much responsibility as everything is consumed through browser.
 Ex: gmail.
 (Vendor deals with most of the security, infrastructure etc.)

+## Learn basics about the following.

-Active Directory
+- Active Directory
-Organizational Unit (OU)
+- Organizational Unit (OU)
-Group Policy
+- Group Policy
-Roaming profiles
+- Roaming profiles

 Microsoft Intune - Software deployment software to Laptops, VDIs